dotmaster/toYaml/README.md

 Default is on; But some serializers might not understand it, so you can turn it off, by passing false;
 * if you don't need to reencode with yaml from TJ you can use the option {yamlComapatible:false} to make the output look even more human readable on lists

 * there is a security mechanism for circularity which defaults to a depth level of 50 iterations.
 If you want to set deeper limits set maxLevel to the depth you need.

+* usePadding: uses a look ahead algorithm to see which is the longest hashtag in a group and pads out the others to match the maximum length

 ## Dependencies ##